ethereum/web3.py/docs/internals.rst

 responses for certain methods your middleware would likely not call the ``make_request`` method, but instead get the response from some local cache.

-By default, Web3 will use the ``web3.middleware.pythonic_middleware``.
-This middleware performs the following translations for requests and responses.

-* Numeric request parameters will be converted to their hexadecimal representation
-* Numeric responses will be converted from their hexadecimal representations to their integer representations.

 The ``RequestManager`` object exposes the ``middleware_onion`` object to manage middlewares.
 It is also exposed on the ``Web3`` object for convenience.
 That API is detailed in :ref:`Modifying_Middleware`.